Red Maple Tree Photograph – Story Behind

 The Mysterious Tree

-You may saw the images of this red maple tree many times before.
-It was nicknamed – Tree of Life or Zen Tree.
+You may saw this red maple tree photograph many times before.
+It was nicknamed – The Tree of Life or Zen Tree.
 And sometimes – Peter Lik Tree of Life.
-And while admiring its marvelous symmetry and form, you were wondering about its story and its connection to Peter Lik.
+And while admiring its marvellous symmetry and form, you were wondering about its story and its connection to Peter Lik.

 Red Maple Tree Fine Art PhotographSpirit of the Earth – fine art photograph by Alexander Gubski

-Once the tree images spread over social networks, many other photographers have started to look for this tree.
+Once the tree images spread over social networks, many other photographers started to look for this tree.
 And sure enough word of mouth drove thousands of visitors to the garden.
-The publicity caused a virtual competition among photographers who flocked to the garden for the perfect photo.
+The publicity caused a virtual competition among photographers who flocked to the garden for the perfect photo of this red maple tree.
 The tree is picky, however.
 One may have to pay many visits to catch the perfect combination of the state of the foliage, the light, and the weather.

 I visited the garden many times myself, and each time the tree looked different.
 In the humid years, a thick creamy layer of emerald moss covers its trunk and branches.
 The cold and damp fall of 2016 made it drop all its leaves early.
 That was a surely disappointing visit.
 Next summer, I was lucky to get a shot that resulted in the “Zen in the Sunshine” piece.